gonicus/clacks/doc/intro.rst

 ----------

-This document contains information on *how to get started* with the current gosa 3.0 alpha.
+This document contains information on *how to get started* with the current clacks 1.0 alpha.
 It does not care about SSL or other security related issues around qpid.

 It works starting with squeeze or later.